MertAkkad/Movie_Recommender/README.md

 ## Project Structure
 The project is organized into the following main files and directories:
+- `Embedding_Generator.py`: Generates Sbert embeddings of the movie dataset and saves them into .npz file for later use.
+- `Faiss_Vornoi_Generator`: Initializes Faiss index and clusterizes the embedding vector space for efficient similarity search.
+- `Find_Movies.py`: This is where the faiss searching method is called(Written separately for organization purposes).
+- `web_app.py`: The main Flask application file that handles routing and logic.
 - `templates/index.html`: The main HTML file that contains the structure of the web page.
-- `app.py`: The main Flask application file that handles routing and logic.
-- `static/`: A directory for static files such as CSS and JavaScript.

 ## Installation
 To run the Movie Recommender project locally, follow these steps: